-SOURCES: Fiscal 2009-2013, Office of the Comptroller; fiscal 2014, Executive Office for Administration and Finance.
+SOURCES: Fiscal 2010-2013, Office of the Comptroller; fiscal 2014 and 2015, Executive Office for Administration and Finance.

-- (1) Totals may not add due to rounding. - (2) Based on the January 14, 2014 tax revenue estimate of \$23.2 billion, which was an upward revision of the original budgetary tax revenue estimate of \$22,797 billion - (3) The fiscal 2012 budget adopted changes to the Workforce Training Fund, which is funded annually through employer contributions for workforce training initiatives for incumbent workers in the private sector.
-Beginning in fiscal 2012 the WTF is not subject to annual appropriation, and the employer contributions are transferred directly to the WTF after their collection. - (4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (5) Fiscal 2009 included program administration. - (6) Starting in fiscal 2010 Post-Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - 7) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (8) Consists largely of appropriations from previous years, authorized to be expended in current years. - (9) Some fiscal 2012 amounts have been reclassified to conform to the fiscal 2013 presentation in the Statutory Basis Financial Report. - (10) Fiscal 2014 ending balance assumes enactment of the Governor's proposal to modify the existing judgments and settlements law.
-In addition, the economic development bill filed by the Governor includes language that would allow for the use of up to \$80 million in settlement revenue that would otherwise be dedicated to the Stabilization Fund should sufficient budgetary resources not exist to cover the cost of the investments included in the legislation.
-See "FISCAL 2014 AND FISCAL 2015 Fiscal 2014."
+- (1) Totals may not add due to rounding. - (2) Based on the fiscal 2015 tax revenue estimate of \$24.387 billion (\$24.337 billion consensus estimate adjusted for the impacts from revenue enhancements, tax amnesty and FAS109 delay, based on the fiscal 2015 budget approved by the Governor on July 11, 2014, as well as the impacts from recently enacted economic development and county governments financial management legislation). - (3) The fiscal 2012 budget adopted changes to the Workforce Training Fund, which is funded annually through employer contributions for workforce training initiatives for incumbent workers in the private sector.
+Beginning in fiscal 2012 the WTF is not subject to annual appropriation, and the employer contributions are transferred directly to the WTF after their collection. - (4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (5) Fiscal 2009 included program administration. - (6) Starting in fiscal 2010 Post-Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - (7) Consists largely of appropriations from previous years, authorized to be expended in current years. - (8) Some fiscal 2012 amounts have been reclassified to conform to the fiscal 2013 presentation in the Statutory Basis Financial Report. - (9) The fiscal 2015 budget does not include an appropriation of funding for the Health Connector because it assumes that increased dedicated revenues in the CCTF, federal grants and self-generated revenues will be able to cover the full program and administrative costs.